loader image

 Like all other things, the decision we make to either follow or reject salvation and service to the kingdom of heaven comes with consequences.
 If by faith we choose to repent from sin, live in obedience to God, and love as commanded by the Lord, our reward is heaven.
 If we reject this offer, the natural consequence of rejecting God is separation from the Lord in the eternal fire prepared for those who live in rebellion to our Creator.

 Prayer: “Father God, thank you for convicting me of my sin.
 Thank you for my conscious understanding of right and wrong and the counsel of your Holy Spirit.
 Guide me to do your will here on earth.
 Help me to live my life in a way that is pleasing to you.
-In Jesus name – Amen”
+In Jesus’ name – Amen”

 Yesterday’s Devotional: The Will of My Father

-The Crown of Life
+The Shield of Faith